dualfade/dynomutt/README.md

 - Add JSON payload parser.
 - Auto update index route.
 - Finish Burp raw integration.
+- Fix XSS injection, as this sorta works.
 - Probabaly a metric shit ton more, and as we go they say..

 ## License